Skip to main content

 Service delivery

-The Council expects to employ 9 full time equivalent staff in 2023-2024.
+The Council expects to employ 85.16 full time equivalent staff in 2025-2026.
 The Council transferred the majority of its staff to Publica Group Ltd in November 2017.
 This is a company wholly owned by Cotswold District Council, Forest of Dean District Council, West Oxfordshire District Council and Cheltenham Borough Council to deliver services on their behalf.
+Although in 2024/2025, some of these staff transferred back to the Forest of Dean District Council.

-The Council has not used any contribution from the Future Deficits Reserve to support the budget in 2023-2024 and is able to strengthen this reserve this financial year.
-There are planned savings within the 2023-2024 budget as well as use of other reserves such as the Covid-19 reserve to cover ongoing costs and lost income due to the pandemic.
-Full details of the savings and additional income are contained within the Council’s 2023-2024 budget setting papers dated 16 February 2023, available on the Council’s website.
+The Council has not used any contribution from the Future Deficits Reserve to support the budget in 2025-2026.
+There are planned savings within the 2025-2026 budget as well as use of other specific reserves.
+Full details of the savings and additional income are contained within the Council’s 2025-2026 budget setting papers dated 20th February 2025.

 Working together to plan for the Forest of Dean’s future